 - Divorce from Bed and Board.
 A less-common separation option, a Divorce from Bed and Board involves filing a complaint with the court on the same grounds you would cite in a divorce and allowing the court to make the custody, parenting time, and financial support decisions for you.
 Alternately, you and your spouse can draw up your own agreement and submit it to the court.

-Consult a Flemington, NJ Divorce & Family Law Attorney About Your Separation Options
+Consult a Flemington Divorce Attorney About Your Separation Options

 If you're considering a legal separation, the caring and accomplished attorneys with Carl Taylor Law can help you understand your rights and how the separation option you choose could affect a future divorce case.
 Contact us today to schedule a consultation with our divorce lawyers in Flemington, NJ.